antwanvdm/php-oop-music-collection/README.md

 - ~~Possibility to extend and re-use templates~~
 - ~~Ok...
 Add some basic CSS framework to prevent tears~~
 - ~~Implement PHP8 Attributes (and other possible cool PHP8 stuff)~~
-- Add option to use placeholders in translation string
+- Add option to use placeholders in translation strings
 - Extend Routing system with multiple parameters, ~~get/post~~ & api/non-api
 - Add eager loading option for ORM
 - Refactor some stuff in the ORM (see todos in code)